25th April 2018

 Hi Maria Teresa, first thing’s first: can you explain your research for our supporters?

 My research focuses on Mixed Lineage Leukaemia, an aggressive form of leukaemia mostly affecting children.
 The current treatment is based on chemotherapy followed by bone marrow transplantation; however, it isn’t very effective and even patients who respond eventually relapse, which means that the disease will come back.
-We believe that this happens because some leukemic cells hide, escape the treatment or simply survive the treatment.
-So, we need to understand how this happens to be able to kill the leukemic stem cells.
+We believe that this happens because some leukaemic cells hide, escape the treatment or simply survive the treatment.
+So, we need to understand how this happens to be able to kill the leukaemic stem cells.

 That sounds like great work.
 How do you think will it affect or impact leukaemia patients in the future?